lsst/LDM-135/index.rst

 Cluster management performed outside of `XRootD`_ does not directly affect query execution, but include coordinating data distribution, loading, nodes joining/leaving and is discussed in :ref:`qserve-admin`.
+The `SSI`_ API includes methods that allow dynamic updates to the data view of an `XRootD`_ cluster.
+So that when new tables appear or disappear, the `XRootD`_ system will incorporate that information for future scheduling decisions.
+Thus, clusters can dynamically change without the need to restart the `XRootD`_ system.

 .. _fault-tolerance: